christiangemesi/bachelorarbeit/README.md

 >      1. `mkdir thekre_webportal` (to create a new folder)
 >      2.  `cd ThekRe_Webportal` (to change into the folder)
 >      3. `sudo vim thekre_script_run_once.sh` (to create a new file and open it with vim)
->      4.  click `i` to enter the insert mode and paste the content from the file below:
+>      4.  click `i` to enter the insert mode and paste the content from the file below: <br>
 >           ```
 >           #!/bin/bash
 >